pbalduino/menios/docs/road_to_shell.md

       `waitpid()` semantics.
 - [ ] Audit file-descriptor cloning (`CLOEXEC`, controlling terminal) and env propagation to support init’s future supervision role.

+## User-shell Milestone

+- [x] `/bin/mosh` now ships as a freestanding ELF that prints a prompt, accepts user input on stdin, and handles simple built-ins (`help`, `exit`).
+- [ ] Bind PID 1’s stdio to `/dev/tty0` so init’s banner and mosh’s prompt land
+      on the console.
+- [ ] Extend mosh to resolve and execute binaries once exec/argv/env handling is complete.

 ---